21 Things to do in Slovenia for Free!

 Where to stay in Slovenia

-Depending on which region you stay in here’s some budget-friendly options you should look at.
+Depending on which region you stay in here are some budget-friendly options you should look at:

 Ljubljana (From £9.50 a night)

 - Zeppelin Hostel – Modern, trendy and close to town!

 - Vila Veselova – It has a homely feel with free breakfast included too.

 Lake Bled (From £11.99 a night)